Wecancode1/LBG-Python-API-Base/README.md

 we hope we trust we want this to work
-In Money We Trust - Dan was here
+In Money We Trust - Dan was here!